EdgeNet-project/edgenet-project.github.io/pages/running-experiments.md

 If you hold a non-permanent position (e.g. a student or an intern), please provide the contact informations of you supervisor or manager.

 To register, please follow the instructions at <https://console.edge-net.org/signup>.
-We will verify you information and send you your _kubeconfig_ file under 48 hours.
+We will verify your informations and send you your _kubeconfig_ file under 48 hours.

 ### For-profit institutions